|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 8, 1941 at 12:45am, the transports begin unloading troops and at 2:10am are attacked by seven RAAF Hudson bombers from 1 Squadron.
 During the attack, Ayatosan Maru is strafed and suffers a near misses that cause a 6' x 3' hole above the waterline and cut a cable for the no. 4 hold crane that interferes with unloading and a fire aboard that was extinguished.

-On December 10, 1941 damaged Dutch submarine HNLMS O-16 claimed to have damaged Ayatosan Maru and again claimed to damage her on December 12, 1941.
+On December 10, 1941 damaged Dutch submarine HNLMS O-16 claims to have damaged Ayatosan Maru.
+On December 12, 1941 HNLMS O-16 again claimed to damage her.